Office of Origin: Finance

 Date Adopted: 03-28-17

-Lake Michigan College (the College) recognizes that it is important to maintain the financial reserves of the College to ensure availability of funding in the event of unforeseen expenditures and as a prudent measure in protecting against unexpected changes in funding.
-Reserves may also provide a funding source for College initiatives and unfunded mandates from external constituencies.
+Lake Michigan College (the College) recognizes the importance of maintaining financial reserves for the College to ensure availability of funds in the event of unforeseen expenditures and unexpected negative changes in funding.
+Reserves may also provide a funding source for College initiatives.

 The need for adequate reserves is reinforced by the standards of the Higher Learning Commission (HLC), which requires that an accredited institution be able to meet its financial obligations.

-This policy is intended to guide the creation, maintenance, and use of College reserves.
+This policy is intended to guide creation, maintenance, and use of College reserves.

 Use of Cash Reserves

-Any use or appropriation of the Cash Reserves requires approval by the Board of Trustees, and must meet one of the following criteria:
+Any use or appropriation of the Cash Reserves requires approval by the Board of Trustees (Board), and must meet one of the following criteria:

-- Funding for non-discretionary, immediate, significant, one-time expenses that cannot be funded in the current fiscal year through the operating or routine capital budget, despite assessing the potential for budget amendments;
+- Funding for significant, non-discretionary expenses that cannot be funded in the current fiscal year through the operating or capital budget, despite assessing the potential for budget amendments;

-- Funding to avoid the need to substantially raise rates or reduce service levels due to temporary funding shortfalls;
+- Funding to avoid substantially raising rates or reducing service levels due to temporary;

-- Funding for other emergencies or opportunities, as determined by the Board of Trustees.
+- Funding for emergencies or opportunities, as determined by the Board.

-When a portion of the Cash Reserves is used that causes the balance to fall below the minimum described below, the balance will be restored as described in the section “Falling Below the Cash Reserve Threshold” below.
+If use of Cash Reserves causes the balance to fall below the minimum described below, the shortfall should be addressed in accordance with “Falling below the Cash Reserve Threshold” below.